NatalieLouise91/T1A3/README.md

 `gem install pastel`

+3. You will need to clone this repository on to your local computer.
+You can copy the repository by selecting the green clone button on the top right hand corner underneath settings.
+This link will give you the option to copy the SSH link and download via the command line or download as a zip file.
+You can find more information on cloning a repository [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).

 ### Running Coder Detox Spa

 The Coder Detox Spa application runs via the command line using a bash script file.
-After installing Ruby and the Gem dependencies, you will be able to run the following command through your terminal to execute the program:
+After installing Ruby and the Gem dependencies, nagivate to the `/src` directory via your terminal.
+Once you are in the `/src` directory, you will be able to run the following command through your terminal to execute the program:

 `./run_app.sh`